-In connection with DocGo's executive compensation program, DocGo expects to grant restricted stock units ("RSUs"), contingent upon filing of a registration statement on Form S-8 and approval by the Compensation Committee or board of directors.
+In connection with DocGo's executive compensation program, DocGo expects to grant restricted stock units ("RSUs"), contingent upon approval by the Compensation Committee or board of directors.
 Any RSU award would represent a contingent right to receive or acquire a share of Common Stock upon vesting and settlement or exercise.